 Instead of stopping your QTFB deduction, you have the option of keeping your account active, but reducing the amount of your deduction.
-Once a deduction is stopped, you have 7 pay periods to either restart your deduction or submit your reimbursement claims and substantiating documentation.
+Once your deduction is stopped, you have seven pay periods to either restart your deduction or submit claims (with substantiating documentation) for reimbursement of your remaining account balance.
 Otherwise, your account balance will be forfeited.
 Keeping your QTFB deduction active at a reduced amount allows you to avoid forfeiting your account balance, while also reducing the amount of funds you’re contributing.

 2. Reduce the contribution amount for your QTFB account, but do not stop it.
 This can be completed by following any one of the following methods below: